NextPreviousHomeBluffTitling

 This doesn't affect the functionality, but it does affect the comments for help displayed at the top, indeed, the real layer numbers are offset by 1.

-vincent, a month ago
+vincent, 3 months ago

 Very easy to understand and flexible solution Vincent!